-How to Become a Medical Examiner Nurse Investigator
+Medical Examiner Nurse Investigator

 |Degree Level||Vocational diploma or undergraduate degree|

-|Degree Field||Nursing,* law enforcement, forensics, criminal justice or pathology**|
+|Degree Field||Nursing, law enforcement, forensics, criminal justice, or pathology|

-|Licensure and/or Certification||Registered nursing license through state of employment, voluntary certification related to forensics or death investigations*|
+|Licensure and/or Certification||Registered nursing license, voluntary certification related to forensics or death investigations|

-|Experience||1-4 years' experience in nursing, and/or 1-4 years' experience in crime scene investigations, clinical forensics or medical investigations**|
+|Experience||1-4 years' experience in nursing and/or 1-4 years' experience in crime scene investigations, clinical forensics, or medical investigations|

-|Key Skills||Able to communicate with law enforcement and civilians, comfortable collaborating with other medical personnel, strong organizational skills, able to work under pressure, attention to detail, able to analyze problems and make rational decisions, knowledge of medical equipment and safety standards; observation and recording skills are essential|
+|Key Skills||Ability to communicate with law enforcement and civilians, comfortable collaborating with other medical personnel, strong organizational skills, able to work under pressure, pay strong attention to detail, analyze problems and make rational decisions, knowledge of medical equipment and safety standards; observation and recording skills are essential|

-Sources: U.S. Bureau of Labor Statistics (BLS),* Government job postings,** U.S. Department of Justice.***
+Sources: U.S. Bureau of Labor Statistics (BLS), Government job postings, U.S. Department of Justice

 Step 1: Become a Registered Nurse

 Several educational paths exist for becoming a registered nurse, according to the U.S. Bureau of Labor Statistics (BLS).
-Individuals can either complete diploma programs, associate degree programs or bachelor's degree programs in nursing.
+Individuals can either complete diploma programs, associate degree programs, or bachelor's degree programs in nursing.
 Students can usually complete associate degree or diploma programs in less than three years, but it will take an average of four years to complete bachelor's degree programs in nursing, per the BLS.

-Regardless of diploma or degree level, common course topics in the field of nursing may include physiology, pharmacology, anatomy, microbiology, nursing skills and professional development.
+Regardless of diploma or degree level, common course topics in the field of nursing may include physiology, pharmacology, anatomy, microbiology, nursing skills, and professional development.
 Many programs also require students to complete clinical internship hours at medical facilities.
-Internship opportunities may include work in pediatrics, mental illness, emergency rooms or public health.
+Internship opportunities may include work in pediatrics, mental illness, emergency rooms, or public health.

 Step 2: Get State Nursing License

 Each state nursing board regulates the licensing requirements that each candidate must meet.
-Some common requirements may include getting fingerprinted, proving citizenship, completing accredited registered nursing training programs and passing a national nursing exam.
-The majority of states require license applicants to pass the NCLEX national nursing exam, which is offered by the National Council of the State Boards of Nursing (NCSBN).
+Some common requirements may include getting fingerprinted, proving citizenship, completing accredited registered nursing training programs, and passing a national nursing exam.
+The majority of states require license applicants to pass the NCLEX national nursing exam, which is offered by the National Council of State Boards of Nursing (NCSBN).

-According to NCSBN's test plan for the NCLEX-RN (registered nurse) exam, individuals will be asked questions in several major nursing areas.
-These areas may include safe and effective care environment, nursing process, management of care, medical documentation, infection control, health promotion and safety procedures.
+According to the NCSBN's test plan for the NCLEX-RN (registered nurse) exam, individuals will be asked questions in several major nursing areas.
+These areas may include safe and effective care environment, nursing process, management of care, medical documentation, infection control, health promotion, and safety procedures.
 Exams are offered on computers.
 Some questions are multiple-choice and others require a short response.

 Step 3: Build Related Experience

-Employers posting job openings in August 2012 for medical examiner nurse investigators preferred candidates who possessed related experience in forensics, pathology, law enforcement or medical investigations.
-Not all candidates require this type of experience.
+Employers of medical examiner nurse investigators may prefer candidates who possess related experience in forensics, pathology, law enforcement, or medical investigations.
 Many of these same employers would also accept candidates who had worked as registered nurses for at least one year, though professionals without previous law enforcement or forensic experience may have to complete medicolegal training after being hired.